phileo/Android-WizardPager/README.md

 ```

 Implement the necessary methods needed for WizardActivity, WizardFragment, or WizardDialogFragment.
+We need onCreateModel, onSubmit, and useBackForPrevious.

 ```java
 	//Create Wizard